LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211113.md

 =========================

-**Gdude**: Uh, let me look at my list here.
-Shall we start with CHASM?
+**Gdude**: Alright, we can get started.
+Uh, let me look at my list here.
+Can we start with CHASM?

 **CheaterCodes**: Oh!!
 Yes, I was going to do it a little bit quick.